 On the outermost edges gathered the Free Believers, their rivals, a gray sea in their robes.
 Power here emanated from the dashing Tomas Rexley, Lord of Westerliche, and Jacob Manse, a striking contrast in drab gray raiment that made it clear that as master reader of the Free Beliefs in Loran he regarded himself as but a humble servant.
 About Westerliche milled his sworn vassals, the slender-built Orrenn Silverspear of Copper Grove, extravagant Venn Lamporean of Ethelwood, and beak-nosed Shannen Fowl of Wesswood.

-Greg Thorngale was one of the few men who could travel freely between those rival worlds without drawing suspicion; he chose neither tonight, and sat hunched over a trestle table with his three identical sons.
-Like-minded men sought refuge with House Thorngale.
+Greg Thorngale was one of the few men who could travel freely between those rival worlds without drawing suspicion; he chose neither tonight, and sat hunched over a trestle table with his three sons.
+Like-minded men found refuge with House Thorngale.